JustinLove/alchemy_tutor/notes.md

   - item spawning
     - hall of records - roughed in
     - customize item - temp
+  - altar art
+  - gold is root of all solids
+    - needs lots of poly??
 - pillars??

 - check hanging with special detectors